TommyB123/samp-map-parser/README.md

 | - | - |
 | `LoadMap(mapname[])` | Attempts to load a file in the map directory using the specified file name. |
 | `UnloadMap(mapid)` | Unload a map that is present on the server.
 (Requires fetching a map's current ID beforehand).
 All objects associated with the map file are deleted, and if any `RemoveBuildingForPlayer` instructions are contained, they will no longer be applied when new players connect.
+| `SkipCurrentlyLoadingMap()` | Skips any map that is currently loading and completely unloads it.
+Designed to be used with the `OnMapBeginLoading` callback for more control over what maps are fully loaded at server startup.
 | `ReprocessMaps()` | Unloads every single map present on the server then parses every available map file again. |
 | `GetMapNameFromID(mapid)` | Resolves a map name from an ID.
 Returns the map's name as a string. |
 | `GetMapIDFromName(const name[])` | Resolves a map's ID from a string.
 Returns the map ID or `INVALID_MAP_ID` if no map is found. |